NYPL-Simplified/circulation/docker/README.md

 ### `SIMPLIFIED_TEST_DATABASE`

 *Optional.* The URL of a PostgreSQL database for tests.
 This optional variable allows unit tests to be run in the container.

+### `TZ`

+*Optional.
+Applies to `circ-scripts` only.* The time zone that cron should use to run scheduled scripts--usually the time zone of the library or libraries on the circulation manager instance.
+This value should be selected according to [Debian-system time zone options](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+This value allows scripts to be run at ideal times.

 ## Building new images